 What really fascinated me over the last few years is the number of people who have developed rules about their cell phone usage.
 The federal government doesn’t really regulate cell phone usage at all.
 Some state governments regulate whether you can use it while driving, but nobody says you are not allowed to use your cell phone at the dinner table.

-The Amish don’t always reject a technology, but they have very specific rules about how it is to be used.
 Yet it’s very hard to find a person who hasn’t at least considered making a rule for themselves and, of course, sometimes for their family, that dinner time is a time for direct family communication.
 That communication is more important, at least for that time period, than mobile phone communication.

 And so people have constructed their own rules to make sure that they really prioritize what they value which is that time to be together, face to face.